Smart grid: Austin, Texas

-In the US, the city of Austin, Texas, has been working on building its smart grid since 2003, when its utility first replaced 1/3 of its manual meters with smart meters that communicate via a wireless mesh network.
-It currently manages 200,000 devices real-time (smart meters, smart thermostats, and sensors across its service area), and expects to be supporting 500,000 devices real-time in 2009 servicing 1 million consumers and 43,000 businesses.
+In the US, Andres Carvallo, CIO at Austin Energy in the city of Austin, Texas, pioneer working on building its smart grid since 2003, when its utility first replaced 1/3 of its manual meters with smart meters that communicate via a wireless mesh network.
+Carvallo coined the term smart grid on March 5, 2004 and was a co-author of the Energy Independence and Security Act of 2007 and of its section title XIII.
+Carvallo also led the $4B transformation over eight years that brought to Austin solar power, wind power, CPH power, EV charging, fiber to every substation, the very first ADMS co-developed with GE, the deployment of the very first Virtual Power Plant managing over 100,000 thermostats using Converge technology (now part of Itron), and the replacement of all software systems.
+In that journey, Austin Energy deployed a full two-way power flow and two-way data flow smart grid by 2009 with technology from GE, IBM, Oracle and Cisco.
+It currently manages over 500,000 devices real-time (smart meters, smart thermostats, and distribution sensors across its service area), and services 2.1M consumers and 43,000 businesses.

 Boulder, Colorado

 Boulder, Colorado, completed the first phase of its smart grid project in August 2008.
 Both systems use the smart meter as a gateway to the home automation network (HAN) that controls smart sockets and devices.
 Some HAN designers favor decoupling control functions from the meter, out of concern of future mismatches with new standards and technologies available from the fast moving business segment of home electronic devices.

 Hydro One

 Hydro One, in Ontario, Canada is in the midst of a large-scale Smart Grid initiative, deploying a standards-compliant communications infrastructure from Trilliant.
-By the end of 2010, the system will serve 1.3 million customers in the province of Ontario.
+By the end of 2010, the system will serve 1.3M customers in the province of Ontario.
 The initiative won the "Best AMR Initiative in North America" award from the Utility Planning Network.